Treason laws in the United States: Thomas Dorr

 Thomas Wilson Dorr was convicted of treason against Rhode Island in 1844 for leading a rebellion against the state government, and sentenced to life imprisonment.
 Dorr served twelve months of his sentence.
 He was released in 1845 after the Rhode Island state legislature passed an Act of General Amnesty.
 In January 1854 the legislature passed an act annulling the verdict of the Rhode Island Supreme Court.

 South Carolina

 Penalty: Death or not more than 30 years' imprisonment (if committed during time of war) or not more than 20 years' imprisonment (if not committed during time of war).

 South Dakota

 Definition: The state constitution of South Dakota defines treason in similar terms to the United States Constitution.

 Tennessee

 Tennessee has repealed its treason law.
 However, a person convicted of treason can never be eligible to vote in Tennessee.

 Texas

 Penalty: Not less than 1 year and not more than 20 years' imprisonment.

 Vermont

 Definition: levying war or conspiring to levy war against the state, or adhering to the enemy.
 This definition, in Title 13, Chapter 75, § 3401 of Vermont Statutes, echoes the definition found in the United States Constitution.

-Penalty: Death by electrocution.
-Vermont criminal law maintains capital punishment specifically for treason.
-No other crime is punishable by death.
-The method of execution is specified as electrocution.
-Vermont's electric chair, last used in 1954, is stored in the Vermont History Center in Barre, Vermont.
+Penalty: 25 years to life and up to $50,000 in fines.